Werner-Staeblein/Project-2-modified-resubmit/README.md

 ### Typography

-Standard fonts available were used with Arial, Helvetica for reasons of legibility.
-As a backup to these two font-types/font-family, a sans-serif backup font was used.
+Standard fonts available were used with Arial and Helvetica for reasons of legibility.
+As a backup to these two font types/font family, a sans-serif backup font was used.

 ### Images